Guacamole with berries – an easy recipe made with a few fresh, all-natural ingredients.

-The classic guacamole tastes great on its own with just onion, lime juice, jalapeno and cilantro.
-However, the guacamole is so versatile that it tastes equally good when paired with fruits like berries.
-A vegan and gluten-free recipe, this fresh and easy guacamole can transform even those who hate avocados into ardent fans.
+The guacamole is so versatile that it tastes equally good when paired with fruits like berries.
+After all, avocado is classified as a large berry with a single seed.
+Naturally vegan and gluten-free, this guacamole without onions can transform even those who hate avocados into ardent fans.

 Guacamole is all about simplicity, so achieving maximum flavor with minimum ingredients is the key.
 So try to be very choosy when it comes to the ingredients: avocados, strawberries, blueberries, jalapeno, cilantro and Himalayan black salt.